 My research of genuine humanness is as intimate as it can be—I am my own guinea pig.
 I have practiced natural human living for over two decades.

 I share my experiences in the book Human: Instructions for Use (first published in 2007 in Slovenian, now a bestseller in its seventh reprint).
 Nara=Human, a documentary about my life and work was filmed in 2016.

 I live a life of radical simplicity without shoes, chairs, tables, toothbrush, soap, toilet … but I also engage with mainstream society by building healthy communities and supporting a clean environment.

 I inspired and co-organized a nationwide cleanup in 2010 that united 13.5% of the population of my home country, Slovenia, to collect 20,000 tons of waste in one single day.

 I went on to work for World Cleanup Day 2018 campaign, training representatives from more than 100 countries to do similar cleanups in their countries.
 On September 15, 2018, 17 million people participated in cleanups in more than 150 countries.
 And the World Cleanup Day movement continues to grow…

 My work towards healthy communities happens mostly with the Global Ecovillage Network.
-I serve on the council of ECOLISE, the European Network for Community Led Initiatives on Climate Change and Sustainability.
-I also co-founded Sunny Hills of Istria, a community project in Slovenia where I live and practice luxurious simplicity.
+From 2015 to 2021 I served on the council of ECOLISE, the European Network for Community-led Initiatives on Climate Change and Sustainability.
+I also co-founded Sunny Hills of Istria, a community project in Slovenia where I live half of my time and practice luxurious simplicity.
+My other home is a small community in Vermont, USA.

 I have published six books in Slovenian, written hundreds of articles, and translated twenty books.